 Components of Apigee Edge

-Apigee Edge consists of the API, Analytics, and Developer Services that together provide a comprehensive infrastructure for API creation, security, management, and operations, as well as powerful backend services for developing client apps.
+Apigee Edge consists of API runtime, monitoring and analytics, and developer services that together provide a comprehensive infrastructure for API creation, security, management, and operations.

 The following figure shows Edge services: